-I remember the first episode like it was yesterday, though it was over half a century ago.
-In the summer of 1966, there was a preview of an upcoming new Fall TV series with this line that stirred the imagination and made it so you couldn’t wait to see the show:
+I remember the first episode of Star Trek like it was yesterday, though it was over half a century ago.
+In the Summer of 1966, there was a preview of the upcoming new Fall TV series with this line that stirred my imagination and made it so I couldn’t wait to see the show:

 …a starship the size of a city.

-Trivia: in this second pilot you see his middle initial as “R” on his tombstone.
-Later in the series he calls himself James T. Kirk, and only in a subsequent book is the T expanded to Tiberius, in honor of Roddenberry’s grandfather Samuel’s fascination with the Roman emperor.
+Trivia: In this second pilot you see Kirk’s middle initial as “R” on his tombstone.
+Later in the series he calls himself James T. Kirk, and only in a subsequent book, and in Star Trek: the Animated Series, is the T expanded to Tiberius, in honor of Roddenberry’s grandfather Samuel’s fascination with the Roman emperor.
 Nowhere in the original series is the T spelled out, though it is mentioned in the reboot movies.